cstevenson7/Week5-day4-AvengersCRUD/README.md

 look at Week5  day4 screen shots

  To remove a file from github
-git rm --cached app.db - this semmed to remove the app.db from the
+git rm --cached app.db - this seemed to remove the app.db from the

 # FOR Herocu